Umpire & Referee

 - Enforce the rules of the game and assess penalties when necessary

 - Communication skills.
 Umpires, referees, and other sports officials must have good communication skills because they inform athletes on the rules of the game, discuss infractions, and settle disputes.

 - Decision-making skills.
 Umpires, referees, and other sports officials must observe play, assess various situations, and often make split-second decisions.

 - Good vision.
 Umpires, referees, and other sports officials must have good vision to view infractions and identify any violations during play.
 In some sports, such as diving or gymnastics, sports officials must also be able to observe an athlete’s form for imperfections.

 - Physical stamina.
 Many umpires, referees, and other sports officials are required to stand, walk, run, or squat for long periods during games and events.

 - Teamwork.
 Because many umpires, referees, and other sports officials work in groups to officiate a game, the ability to cooperate and come to a mutual decision is essential.

 The average pay for umpires, referees, and other sports officials in the United States ranges from $19,170 to $81,620 as of May 2021.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of umpires, referees, and other sports officials is projected to grow 6 percent from 2018 to 2028, about as fast as the average for all occupations.
+Employment of umpires, referees, and other sports officials is projected to grow 29 percent from 2020 to 2030, much faster than the average for all occupations.